-The Walldog Festival movement began 23 years ago when more than 100 signpainters descended upon Allerton, IA, on July 30- August 1, 1993.
+The Walldog Festival movement began more than two decades ago when more than 100 signpainters descended upon Allerton, IA, on July 30- August 1, 1993.
 In addition to restoring an eight-year-old painted wall mural, they created seven other hand-painted murals.
 Currently, the vast majority of non-electric signs are created with computer-cut vinyl or digitally printed material.

 So what difference has this made for any of the towns?